-There are three types of observations
+There are three types of observations:

-- continuous: The observation is continuous with respect to time.
-For example, a concentration is a continuous observation. - count/categorical: The observation values takes place in a finite categorical space.
-For example, the observation can be a categorical observation (an effect can be observed as low, medium, high) or a count observation over a defined time (the number of epileptic crisis in a defined time). - event: The observation is an event, for example the occurring of an epileptic crisis.
+- continuous: The observation is continuous and can take any value within a range.
+For example, a concentration is a continuous observation. - count/categorical: The observation values can take values only in a finite categorical space.
+For example, the observation can be a categorical observation (an effect can be observed as "low", "medium", or "high") or a count observation over a defined time (the number of epileptic crisis in a week). - event: The observation is an event, for example the time of death.